 Let’s Have a Gun Fight… Draw (those pixels)!

-The game is originally manufactured by Japanese game company Taito under the title Western Gun.
+The game is originally made by Japanese game company Taito under the title Western Gun.
 It is designed by engineer Tomohiro Nishikado, who would go on to create ripples in the video game market a few years later with a little number called Space Invaders.
 While graphically sparse, one arresting thing about Western Gun is its detailed character design for the two gun fighters.
 As with every game preceding it, it uses TTL logic boards as opposed to any kind of processor to run things.
-Midway buys the rights to the game for North America, making it the first ever licensed from Japan for overseas distribution.
-Contracted to Midway is Dave Nutting and his game consulting firm Dave Nutting Associates to make the domestic version.
+Midway buys the rights to the game for North America, and contracts Dave Nutting and his game consulting firm Dave Nutting Associates to make the domestic version.
 Nutting and fellow designer Tom McHugh decide to forgo the flaky, hard-wired circuitry of Western Gun and redesign the game using Intel’s recently released 8080-A microprocessor.
 Hence, patrons in bars, restaurants and other venues in North America begin blowing holes in cacti, covered wagons and each other in Midway’s re-tooling of Western Gun, titled Gun Fight.
 The dynamic duo of Nutting and McHugh solidify themselves in videogame history by also doing the groundbreaking Sea Wolf for Midway in 1976, and the two team up again for Wizard of Wor in 1981.